Skip to main content Skip to footer

 - Maintenance

-The date of initial application dictates the criteria under which you will continue to extend the visa.
-It also dictates the criteria for which you will need to score points for an indefinite leave to remain application.
+The date of initial application dictated the criteria under which you would continue to extend the visa.
+It also dictated the criteria for which you would need to score points for an indefinite leave to remain application.

 In 2010, the Home Office made two significant changes to the Tier 1 General points criteria.